Radcot Bridge

-Radcot Bridge is a crossing of the Thames in England, south of Radcot, Oxfordshire, and north of Faringdon, Oxfordshire which is in the district of that county that was in Berkshire.
-(Note: Vale of White Horse) It carries the A4095 road across the reach above Radcot Lock.
+Radcot Bridge is a crossing of the River Thames, south of Radcot and north of Faringdon, in the Vale of White Horse district of Oxfordshire (formerly part of Berkshire) in England.
+It carries the A4095 road across the reach above Radcot Lock.
 In many analyses it is a series of three bridges - before the northern one is reached, mainly to the east, is the smaller island hosting the Swan Inn.
 On the main north bank are slight earthworks forming a large square in which further remains have been found of Matilda's Castle and some Roman artefacts.

 The bridges

 Three stone bridges cross this part of the upper Thames valley: from south to north, these are: Old Radcot Bridge, the Canal Bridge (listed as part of Radcot Bridge) and Pidnell Bridge which is close to the main building on the smaller island, 'Ye Olde Swan' Hotel.
 The latter is confusingly furthest from Pidnell Farm - the nearest farmstead or hamlet in Faringdon parish.

 Originally built across the Thames, Old Radcot Bridge now crosses only about a third of the local river flow since the construction, in 1787, of a new cut for the Thames and Severn Canal.
 The Canal Bridge was built at the same time.
 Radcot Bridge is the oldest standing bridge on the Thames, the core having been built, with pointed arches of Taynton stone, around 1200.
 The Cistercian monks of Saint Mary at Cîteaux in Normandy were granted land for the purpose by King John.

 The larger island which is crossed has a rectangular cottage (named after the bridge) with one side almost against the road, and which is a listed building.; on the other side of the road is pillbox from World War II, part of the GHQ Line.

 Much of the structure was torn down during the Battle of Radcot Bridge on 19 December 1387 between troops loyal to Richard II, led by court favourite Robert de Vere, and an army captained by Richard's cousin Henry Bolingbroke, Earl of Derby - the future Henry IV.
 The bridge was rebuilt in 1393.
 It was severely damaged during the latter part of the Wars of the Roses, and was largely rebuilt as it appears today, with a flattened centre arch.

 Radcot Bridge became a toll bridge and its wharf was commercially important as the highest shipping point on the Thames, with the junction of the Severn-Thames canal not far away at Lechlade, Gloucestershire.
 During this era of the Industrial Revolution in the United Kingdom the local towpath would also have become heavily worn year-round for the first time.

 The longer Thames Path, variants of which were first made in the 19th century, crosses the bridges.